Infertility Treatments That Work

 IVF with Blastocyst Transfer

-Couples who have not had success with IVF or are looking for a less expensive option may want to consider using donor embryos.
-These are embryos donated by other couples who have finished the IVF process.
-Transferring donor embryos costs less than standard IVF or IVF with donor eggs.
-If successful, the procedure allows a couple to experience pregnancy.
-The baby will not be biologically related to either parent.
+Donor embryos are embryos donated by couples who have completed the IVF process.
+Transferring donor embryos is less costly than standard IVF or IVF with donor eggs.
+This procedure allows the experience of pregnancy.
+The baby will be biologically unrelated to either parent.